Chauvin trial: Minneapolis police chief testifies, ER doc theorizes that lack of oxygen stopped Floyd's heart

 The full report said Floyd died of "cardiopulmonary arrest, complicating law enforcement subdual, restraint, and neck compression."
 A summary report listed fentanyl intoxication and recent methamphetamine use under "other significant conditions" but not under "cause of death."

-Under cross-examination from Nelson, Langenfeld said Floyd’s carbon dioxide levels were more than twice as high as levels in a healthy person, and he agreed that that could be attributed to a respiratory problem.
+Under cross-examination from Nelson, Langenfeld said Floyd’s carbon dioxide levels were more than twice as high as levels in a healthy person, and he agreed that could be attributed to a respiratory problem.
 But on questioning from the prosecutor, the doctor said the high levels were also consistent with cardiac arrest.

-Fox News' Danielle Wallace contributed to this report, as well as The Associated Press.
+Fox News' Danielle Wallace contributed to this report, as well as the Associated Press.